 - Promote quality holistic care for patients and families involved in the transplantation process.

-- Provide standards of care for nurses and allied health professionals caring for such patients.
+- Provide evidence based standards of care for all health care professionals caring for such patients.

 - In conjunction with other multidisciplinary health team members, foster open communication to ensure the maintenance of optimal physical and psychological care for the patient and family.